Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Constraints from wedge holography

 \section{Constraints from wedge holography}

-In above sections, we mainly focus on AdS/BCFT.
+In the above sections, we mainly focus on AdS/BCFT.
 This section generalizes the discussions to wedge holography.
-Recall the geometry of wedge holography in Fig. \ref{AdSBCFT}, where two branes locate at $r=\rho$ and $r=-\rho$, respectively.
-Wedge holography proposes the classical gravity in bulk $N$ is dual to ``quantum gravity" on the branes $Q=Q_1\cup Q_2$, and is dual to CFTs on the defect $D$.
+Recall the geometry of wedge holography in Fig. \ref{AdSBCFT}, where two branes are located at $r=\rho$ and $r=-\rho$, respectively.
+Wedge holography proposes the classical gravity in bulk $N$ is dual to ``quantum gravity" on the branes $Q=Q_1\cup Q_2$ and is dual to CFTs on the defect $D$.
 The bulk action is still given by (\ref{gravityaction}).
-The only difference from AdS/BCFT is that $Q=Q_1\cup Q_2$ denote two branes, and we impose NBC (\ref{sect3:NBC}) on both branes.
+The only difference from AdS/BCFT is that $Q=Q_1\cup Q_2$ denotes two branes, and we impose NBC (\ref{sect3:NBC}) on both branes.
 Unlike AdS/BCFT, there is a massless mode on the branes in wedge holography \cite{Hu:2022lxl}.
 For simplicity, we focus on the symmetric case with the same parameters $(T, \lambda, \a_i)$ on the two branes.
+Since the calculations are similar to those of AdS/BCFT, we do not repeat the derivations; we list the main results below.